-The manufacturer shall declare the system boundaries to the Technical Service.
-The Technical Service shall define different combinations of test parameters (e.g. present speed of the ALKS vehicle, type and offset of target, curvature of lane) in order to cover scenarios in which a collision shall be avoided by the system as well as those in which a collision is not expected to be avoided, where applicable.
+The manufacturer shall declare the system boundaries to the Technical Service type-approval authority.
+The Technical Service type-approval authority shall define different combinations of test parameters (e.g. present speed of the ALKS vehicle, type and offset of target, curvature of lane) in order to cover scenarios in accordance with paragraph 3.3.1 of this annex which a collision shall be avoided by the system as well as those in which a collision is not expected to be avoided, where applicable.

-If this is deemed justified, the Technical Service may test additionally any other combination of parameters.
+If this is deemed justified, the Technical Service may test additionally any other combination of parameters may be additionally tested.